dell/powermax-splunk-addon/docs/source/overview.rst

 - `Dell EMC PowerMax App for Splunk Enterprise source`_

-What's New in PowerMax for Splunk 4.0.2
+What's New in PowerMax for Splunk 5.0.0
 ---------------------------------------
-- Update for Splunk Cloud compatibility
+- Disable SSL Configuration and set as always on

 Contact
 -------